Sfranzone/visualisation_weapons_souls/README.md

 ## Copyright
 All images are from the Fandoms and the Steam pages of the respective games.
+We used the [d3.js](https://d3js.org/) library for the second part.

 ## Creators
 This project was created by: